Averouse/FillerPoint/README.md

 2. Open the folder in your browser:
     - You can simply double-click on index.html, or
-    - Use a local development server
+    - Use a local development server like